Gktwo/awara/README.md

 # Awara
 Next generation Android app for iwara.

+> Still in development, not ready for use!

 ## Features
 - 🎨 Material You Design
 - 💻 Automatic screen adaptation